jce-il/project-template/README.md

 # plastic-tableware

-creating a plastic-tableware shop online with user friendly interface and various options for buth customers and seller.
+creating a plastic-tableware shop online with user friendly interface and various options for both customers and seller.

 (See also:rRecommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)